Salimer/Company-Financial-Insights-WA/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [BookStore] <a name="about-project"></a>
+# 📖 [Company Financial Insights WA] <a name="about-project"></a>

-**BookStore** is a website that stores books names, authors, genre, and the user's progress on reading.
-Implementing this project to learn how to use React and Redux in the context of a real application.
+**Company Financial Insights WA** is a web application that empowers users to visualize and analyze the financial performance of a group of technology companies.
+The application offers an intuitive interface to explore the revenue trends of individual companies over the past five years, presented in a visually appealing bar chart.
+Users can delve deeper by selecting a specific year to gain access to comprehensive financial metrics for the chosen company during that period.
+The project is built using modern web technologies including React, Redux, styled-components, and tailwind, ensuring a robust and scalable solution.
+Extensive testing using Jest guarantees the reliability and quality of the application.

 ## 🛠 Built With <a name="built-with"></a>